 Cons:

-7. Floor cushions
+7. Floor Cushions

-Although it is mainly used for sitting, a new trend is that people use parts of old mattresses or pillows and build their own floor cushion beds.
+Although mainly used for sitting, a new trend is that people use parts of old mattresses or pillows and build their own floor cushion beds.
 The final result is something like a Japanese futon, except most do not roll up to be stored.
-Since this is more of a do-it-yourself project, there are not that many that are easily found online, but there are quite a few covers for them on Amazon.

 Pros: